igor47/blog/projects/unicorn-nginx.md

 You should now have Unicorn installed: `unicorn` (for non-Rails rack applications) and `unicorn_rails` (for Rails applications version >= 1.2) should be in your path.

-Time to take a test run!
-(You may wish to relogin with `su - USERNAME` if you haven't already so your permission tokens are set, else you will not have write permission to `/var/www`)
+Time to take it for a spin!
+(You may wish to re-login with `su - USERNAME` if you haven't already, this ensures your permission tokens are set, otherwise you will not have write permission to `/var/www`)

 {% highlight bash %}
 $ cd /var/www
 $ rails new unicorn
 {% endhighlight %}

-There we go, we now have our Unicorn Rails test app. in `/var/www`!
-Let's fetch a config and start the madness.
+There we go, we now have our Unicorn Rails test app in `/var/www`!
+Let's fetch some Unicorn config and start the madness.
 We're going for the `unicorn.conf` example that comes with the Unicorn source:

 {% highlight bash %}
 $ curl -o config/unicorn.rb http://github.com/defunkt/unicorn/raw/master/examples/unicorn.conf.rb